mk12/sicp/notes/text.md

 #### Mapping over trees

 - We can deal with trees using `map` together with recursion.
-- This makes it possible to apply an operation to all the leaves in a tree, for example.
+- This allows us to apply an operation to all the leaves in a tree, for example.

 ::: exercises
 2.30-32